wjmelements/ERCs/ERCS/erc-draft_2byte_abi.md

 A batcher MAY authenticate-last by prohibiting subprograms that would allow an early `STOP`, `RETURN`, or `SELFDESTRUCT`, except after final authentication.

+Authenticating last allows for extensible validation logic.
+Specialized authentication can facilitate callbacks and paymasters.

 Subprograms requiring additional authentication SHOULD flag this for later verification

 ### Code Header